explosion/projects/README.md

 # Example projects

-This repo contains example projects for various NLP tasks, including scripts, benchmarks, results and datasets created with [Prodigy](https://prodi.gy).
+This repo contains example projects for various NLP tasks, implemented with spaCy and other NLP frameworks.
+The projects include scripts, benchmarks and results, as well as annotated datasets (created with [Prodigy](https://prodi.gy)).

 ## 💝 Projects